I, Zombie: Plot

 The film opens in mockumentary style with a woman, Sarah, talking about her boyfriend Mark in the past tense.

 Mark skips Sarah's event for his research field trip, and she is very displeased with his decision.
 Mark travels out to the woods to collect moss samples when he stumbles across a rusty decaying station wagon.
 Intrigued, he continues down the path and eventually finds an abandoned farmhouse.
 He enters the house, explores the rooms, and stumbles across an injured man propped up against a wall.
 When he hears a woman scream, he rushes to her aid and finds her having a seizure on a dirty mattress.
 He brushes her hair out of her face to comfort her and sees that she has the same sort of scars and deformities that the man had.
 He picks her up and carries her outside, and she bites his neck.
 He promptly drops her and runs away, eventually collapsing in a nearby field.

 Back at home, Sarah calls an investigator to report Mark missing for three weeks.
 Mark wakes up, thinks to himself about how he doesn't know how long he's been unconscious, and admits to killing his first victim, a camper in the woods.
 He recalls how he had no control of the situation.
 He decides he has to hide and rents a new apartment.
 He looks at his bite wound in a mirror and notices it is beginning to look worse.
 He collapses, suffers a minor seizure, and reports it in his digital log, along with how he has not eaten in six days and has to find another victim.

 As his condition worsens, he begins to accept and study it, keeping everything recorded in logbooks or his digital recorder.
 He still appears normal and continues to live and function in society, although his bite wound will not heal and the surrounding tissue is starting to decay.
 He picks up a hitchhiker, knocks him out with chloroform, and eats most of the man's chest.
 He then burns the man's body and possessions.

 Meanwhile, Sarah begins seeing another man named David.
 Late one night after a date, someone rings her doorbell, but she sees no one.
 Mark attacks her with chloroform and brings her back inside her apartment to look at her one last time.
 Mark continues on his hunting spree as his appearance slowly becomes more ghastly and his behavior more erratic.
 He begins losing a lot of weight and becomes weaker.
 His leg breaks during the disposal of a victim's body, and he is forced to attach a metal rod to support his ankle.
-Mark also begins to lose his grip on reality and suffers from hallucinations.
+Mark also begins to lose his grip on reality and has hallucinations.
 His decomposition becomes so severe that he can no longer bear to look at himself, so he overdoses with a bottle of chloroform.